How to Request Legal Assistance

-If you believe that your claim fits these criteria, please send us a letter, or a completed questionnaire, to the address below.
+If you believe that your claim fits these criteria, please send us a letter to the address below.
 The letter should briefly summarize the events that led to your current incarceration.Center on Wrongful Convictions Northwestern University School of Law 375 East Chicago Avenue Chicago, Illinois 60611

 All requests must be sent through the mail.
 The CWC will not consider requests for representation received via email or over the phone.
 Please note that all requests must come directly from the person seeking representation, although we will accept supplemental materials from third parties.